Resources and Support on Campus

 A decision regarding DACA is now before the U.S. Supreme Court.
 GW and the same 18 universities also submitted an amicus curiae brief to the Supreme Court on October 3, 2019, as a reflection of continued support for undocumented students.

 GW was one of dozens of organizations to sign onto a letter in support of the bipartisan Senate Dream Act of 2021, which would provide Dreamers much-needed certainly following years of legal limbo.
-The letter can be found here.

 Through a variety of offices and resources, GW seeks to ensure that all students, regardless of their immigrant status, have opportunities to succeed during their time at the university.
 Collaboration across the university aims at creating a welcoming, enriching and inclusive environment for all students, and for the GW community as a whole.